TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Maintenance.rst

 ===========

-There are various maintenance tasks which can be performed to maintain a healthy TYPO3 CMS installation with the file abstraction layer.
+There are various maintenance tasks which can be performed to maintain a healthy `TYPO3 CMS`:pn: installation with the file abstraction layer.